noxify/servicemanager-table-builder/README.md

 - [] more documentation for each field
 - [] Add more options
 - [] Add new method to modify/extend a existing table
-- [] Make it easier to modify SQL field options

 <a name="fields"></a>
 ## Fields